Sitemap

 1984 is a book written by a man who was dying about one trying to survive.

 By controlling language, the Party controls thought.
-War is constant, fought between changing enemies whose names and alliances are erased and rewritten as needed.
-Conflict is carried on to create a siege mentality and give the people an ‘other’ against whom they can rally together.
+The three great powers are engaged in a perpetual war over a disputed area around the equator.
+The history of the conflict is erased or rewritten as needed.
+Conflict serves to create a siege mentality and give the people an ‘other’ against whom they can rally together.
 Their minds are dulled by years of doublethink and ceaseless propaganda.
 They accept the contradictions that stare them in the face.

 By controlling language, the Party controls thought.

-Winston, who works at the Ministry of Truth in London, is worn out by the daily grind of rewriting historical records that conform to the state’s ever-changing version of history.
+Winston, who works at the Ministry of Truth in London, is worn down by the daily grind of rewriting records to conform to the state’s ever-changing version of history.
 His job entails revising past editions of The Times, dropping the original documents into ducts called memory holes which lead to a huge furnace.
 ‘Who controls the past controls the future,’ he says.
 ‘Who controls the present controls the past.’
-He is secretly opposed to the Party’s rule, making him a ‘thought-criminal’, and soon he starts rebelling in the smallest ways: He begins to rebel in the smallest ways: keeping a diary bought from an antiques shop, then falling in love.
+He is secretly opposed to the Party’s rule, making him a ‘thought-criminal’, and soon he starts rebelling in the smallest ways: keeping a diary bought from an antiques shop, then falling in love.
 He knows he is doomed from the moment he has his first rebellious thought.

-Like Zamyatin’s We, which inspired it, 1984 is not mere dystopian fantasy.
-It is a highly political book, a warning drawn from the totalitarian horrors of the time.
-Orwell alone among the intellectuals of his era was right on the three big questions of the day.
-He condemned colonialism, Nazism and Stalinism with equal force, falling out with the British left intelligentsia in because of the last.
-He was unusually perspicacious, noting the way that even more benign politicians used language to shape thought, and how, for men like Stalin and Hitler, the ‘object of power [was] power’, as O’Brien puts it in 1984.
+Like Zamyatin’s We, which inspired it, 1984 is no mere dystopian fantasy.
+It is highly political, a warning drawn from the totalitarian horrors of the time.
+Orwell alone among the thinkers of his era was right on the three big questions of the day.
+He condemned colonialism, Nazism and Stalinism with equal force, falling out with the British left intelligentsia on account of the last.
+He was unusually perspicacious, noting the way that even more benign politicians used language to shape thought, and how, for men like Stalin and Hitler, the ‘object of power [was] power’, as O’Brien says in 1984.
 The Party has its ideology; but it does not rule to bring about a utopia.
 It rules to keep ruling.
 Its aim is to stay in power and wield that power.

-Newspeak is the official tongue of the Party.
+Newspeak is the official language of the Party.
 Its purpose is not to communicate but control.
 Language is pruned, stripped, hollowed out.
 Words vanish, and with them, the thoughts they once made possible.
-Rebellion ceases to exist not just as an act but a concept.
-The mind is left with no means to grasp the idea of resistance.
-‘War Is Peace, Freedom Is Slavery, Ignorance Is Strength’ — the state’s mantra—is not a set of contradictions, but a list of commands.
+Rebellion ceases to exist not only as an act but a concept.
+The mind is left with no means to grasp the very notion of resistance.
+‘War Is Peace, Freedom Is Slavery, Ignorance Is Strength’, which is the mantra of the state, is a list of commands as well as contradictions.
 Truth is set aside in favour of power.
-Reality is not what is seen, but what is declared from on high.
+Reality is not what is seen, but what is said from on high.
 In Oceania, nothing is true but the power of the Party.
 It does not argue, it dictates.
 It does not persuade, it erases.
-To obey is not to submit but to believe, to love the thing that destroys you.
+To obey is not to submit but believe, to love the thing that destroys you.
 Thought is not crushed with force but dissolved into air, until only the Party remains.
 This is totalitarianism.

 Truth is set aside in favour of power.

-As for Winston, for all his rebellion, he is a small, tired man.
+As for Winston, for all his rebelliousness, he is a small, tired man.
 He is drawn as an everyman, a smoker and drinker with an estranged wife and a varicose ulcer on the back of his leg.
 His dreams of freedom are vague, unformed.
-He fights not because he can win, but because something in him refuses to surrender.
-His curious and intellectual nature compels him to resist the Party.
-That he desires to understand the truth, and desires it to the point that he will not obey the Party—this is what makes him heroic.
+He fights not because he can win, but because something in him refuses to give up.
+His curious, intellectual nature compels him to resist the Party.
+That he wants to understand the truth, and wants it to the point that he will not obey the Party—this is what makes him heroic.

 All of this is rendered in that beautifully bold and vivid prose style that makes Orwell so immensely readable (whatever Will Self or others might say).
 The world that Winston occupies is drawn as harsh, bleak, relentless, oppressive.
 It is a machine, and one whose mechanics Orwell lays bare.
 1984 is the portrait of tyranny, the anatomy of state control.
 And it is so exact, so plainly, coldly depicted, that it has captured the imagination of generation after generation and entered our language: ‘Big Brother,’ ‘Thought Police’, ‘Room 101’, ‘Newspeak’, ‘doublethink’, ‘thoughtcrime’.
 Totalitarianism, Orwell shows us, is mundane, systematic, inevitable.
 Its aim is to squeeze the humanity out of its subjects and to make them mere cogs in the machine.